ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 SocketCAN, and can play back CANbus recordings from my Leaf, this causes the VSP to make Leaf sounds.
 Well, it did, before I erased the flash in the VSP...

-A Renesas EZ-CUBE is wired up to the 78K0R debug interface, which can be driven from a Windows VM with Renesas' CS+ IDE for the same micros.
-CS+ will also be helpful for generating 78K0R images from known code, which I'll use work out how to reverse engineer the Nissan firmware if/when it becomes available.

-The first time I tried using CS+ and the EZ-CUBE to talk to the VSP micro, it wound up with a blank flash.
+A Renesas EZ-CUBE is wired up to the debug interface of the 78K0R micro which is the brains of the VSP.
+The EZ-CUBE can be driven from a Windows VM with Renesas' CS+ IDE for the same micros.
+The first time I tried using this setup to talk to the VSP micro, it wound up with a blank flash.
 I'm not 100% sure what caused that to happen; it could have been operator error (CS+ is a bit weird), or it could be that a security setting in the micro triggered the erase because CS+ supplied the wrong password.

-My next plan is to create a simple blinkenlights firmware for the VSP, then try to work out what I did to cause the flash to blank, and how to avoid it happening next time.
-In the mean time, I'm sourcing another VSP!
+To be safe, I'm proceeding under the assumption that it was the latter.

+Using CS+, I've made a simple firmware for the VSP that blinks the LED (the VSP mute indication, located on the dash switch), and spent some time tinkering with the debug interface security settings.
+Encouragingly, CS+ and the EZ-CUBE have the ability to read out the "Code flash memory" -including the region used to store the debug password- even when the security settings are configured to blank the flash if there's a password mismatch!
+That's with a known debug password, of course.

+The next step is to set up [78K0R Flash Leaker](https://github.com/AndrewGBelcher/78K0R_flash_leaker) (a glitching tool) to try to read out the password without triggering another erase.
+In case the glitching attack yields the password and I'm able to extract the stock firmware from another VSP, I've saved a flash dump of a simple program to use as a test input to Ghidra.

+Finally, and luckily, I believe another VSP will be on the way soon!

 ## Theory of Operation
 The VSP system is fairly straightforward.
 The computer lives just above